330i/ParkingProject/README.md

 You can learn more here: https://maps.google.com/pluscodes/

 ## Unresolved Problems
- - As mentioned before, there is no transaction service due to practical reasons.
+ - As mentioned before, there is no transaction service due.
  - The map disappears when zoomed in too far.